Trenčín: Education

 Trenčín is home to the public Alexander Dubček University with 7,140 students, including 110 doctoral students, and the private College of Management in Trenčín with 1,275 students.
 The city's system of primary education consists of nine public schools and one religious primary school, enrolling 4,623 pupils overall.
 Secondary education is represented by five gymnasia with 1,974 students, 5 specialized high schools with 1,892 students, and 6 vocational schools with 3,975 students.

 Transport

 Trenčín lies near the main Slovak motorway and is an important stop on the main railway line from Bratislava to Žilina and Košice.
 Roads from the city also lead into the Czech Republic to Brno and other parts of Slovakia; Prievidza/Nitra.
 Railway tracks from the aforementioned cities end in Trenčín.
-Trenčín has also an airport.
+Trenčín also has an airport.
 But the closest international airport is in Bratislava.

 Territorial division

 Trenčín is divided into four main boroughs: